 Written by Patrick Chavis

 The story of The Crucible is set around the 1600s during the Salem witch trials, a period in American history where people were being lynched out of the fear they were witches or possessed by the devil in some fashion.
-Without creating too many spoilers, here’s the broadest explanation of the story, lies, and accusations of witchcraft create a drama in a small, Massachusetts town, affecting the lives of countless people, especially the main characters in the play.
+Without creating too many spoilers, here’s the broadest explanation of the story: lies and accusations of witchcraft create a drama in a small Massachusetts town, affecting countless people’s lives, especially the play’s main characters.

 This is only the second live show I’ve seen in over a year.
 I say live because I’ve continued to watch filmed and other creatively produced, but not live, theater shows over the past year.
 It’s nice to be back in the dark theater again.
 It was even nicer to see such stand-out performances in this production.
 I’ve never seen her at this theater before, but Samantha Green, who plays Abigail Williams, gave a phenomenal performance.
 I’ll tell you why.
-The character of Abigail Williams is a balancing act between someone who is childish, almost annoyingly so, but she’s also cunning.
-At the same time, the audience needs to have some understanding of why this troubled person does what she does without reducing the character to a flatly drawn troublemaker.
-Green’s diction and physical actions exemplified all of these traits onstage.
+The character of Abigail Williams is a balancing act between someone childish, almost annoyingly so, but she’s also cunning.
+At the same time, the audience must understand why this troubled person does what she does without reducing the character to a flatly drawn troublemaker.
+Green’s diction and physical actions exemplify all of these traits onstage.

 Spencer Douglas, who played Deputy Governor Danforth, is the character judging the various witchcraft cases in the town.
-Douglases’ performance is stern, authoritative and near the end, you could see his doubt over what happened written on his face without saying a single word.
+Douglass’ performance is stern and authoritative, and near the end, you can see his doubt over what happened written on his face without saying a single word.
 This is the sign of a good actor.

-What a terribly difficult and frustrating art form acting can be because of all the subtle, intricacies necessary to make good drama.
+What a difficult and frustrating art form acting can be because of all the subtle intricacies necessary to make good drama.
 Fortunately, a lot of these intricacies were found in this production.
-It’s clear the cast and crew love the material, you can tell this show was a labor of love.
+The cast and crew love the material.
+You can tell this show was a labor of love.